MARKETProtocol/docs/source/includes/_MPX.md

 ## Find Contracts

-The [Find Contracts](https://dapp.marketprotocol.io/contract/find) screen allows for a reverse lookup for MARKET Contracts using the ethereum address of the deployed contract.
+The [Find Contracts](https://mpexchange.io/contract/find) screen allows for a reverse lookup for MARKET Contracts using the ethereum address of the deployed contract.
 Users can enter a known address, if valid, MPX will display the current specifications of the MARKET Contract deployed to this address.

 ## Test Query

-## Simulated Exchange

-Coming soon...